-A man who claims to be an experienced and successful spiritual healer has just recently announced that he single-handedly converted Jinn, to Islam.
+A Spiritual Leader on Twitter: A man who claims to be an experienced and successful spiritual healer has just recently announced that he single-handedly converted a Jinn to Islam.
 The spiritual healer posted this startling revelation on the social media site Twitter and was reported by a local daily newspaper in the Kingdom of Saudi Arabia.

 According to the post on the spiritual healer’s Twitter account, the Jinn stated that he was indeed a Jinn and was announcing his voluntary conversion to the religion of Islam.
 The Jinn stated that the conversion had taken place at the hands of the spiritual healer, who the Jinn refers to as Sheikh.

 The Sheikh looks to be a fraud: Some people who are experts in the Islamic Law or those who are generally well versed in these laws have called the spiritual healer, known as Sheikh, and most these spiritual healers, who exist all over the world, as con artists who are using their esteemed and pure religion and its noble practices to con the believers and make a lot of money on their gullible minds.

 These fraudulent spiritual healers do not fully understand the great responsibility that they have towards their own religions and their society.
-They do not care what people think of them, if they have a few gullible minds, which keep funding their fraudulent escapades.
+They do not care what people think of them if they have a few gullible minds, which keep funding their fraudulent escapades.

 The Grand Mufti Sheikh Abdul Aziz Al-Sheikh has also slammed such fraudulent people for using a noble practice, which is respected greatly, and use it to exploit vulnerable people and take their money.